How to Start A Clothing Line in the UK (2018 Edition)

 Shooting impressive visuals yourself can be difficult, so if you don’t have the right equipment and skills, look for other resources.
 Be wary of copyright — you can’t reuse just any visual assets without permission.

 Stock photography sites like Unsplash and Pexels have highly professional photos free to use without copyright issues.
 Downside is, they’re not unique and can’t be designed specifically to fit your brand.

-If you can, consider the option of having photography and film specially created for your brand.
+If you can, consider the option of having professional photography and a high-quality film produced for your brand.
 That way you can really sell your brand story by having your unique vision brought to life in an emotive way.

 Generating traffic to your E-commerce website

 Once your E-commerce site is ready, the next step is to drive people to it.

 SEO is the process of optimising a website so that a brand and/or products get featured in search results.
 Preferably, at the top of those results.